milenakowalska/dict_project/README.md

 # Dictionary Project

 ## General info
-This app allows you to gather definitions and sentence examples from 2 online dictionaries: https://www.wordreference.com and https://dictionary.reverso.net.
-Your results are automatically saved in local files in format .xdxf.
-That allows you to use the app offline in the future.
+This app allows you to gather definitions and sentence examples from 2 online dictionaries: https://www.wordreference.com and https://dictionary.reverso.net. \nYour results are automatically saved in local files in format .xdxf\n That allows you to use the app offline in the future.

 ## Table of contents
 * [Screenshots](#screenshots)